Ending Child Support

 - Child support may stop through actions taken by a court on your case.

 Both parents are legally required to notify HCJFS if they believe there is a reason to terminate a support order.
-If your child meets any of the criteria listed above, both parents will receive an Emancipation Questionnaire from Child Support.
+If your child meets any of the criteria listed above, both parents will receive an from Child Support.

 In order to terminate a support order: